Azure-Samples/helm-charts/chart-source/azure-vote-osba/README.md

 # azure-vote

 The Azure Vote application is a simple sample used throughout the Azure Container Service (AKS) documentation.
-The application consists of two pods, one running a flask web form, and the second a redis instance for temporary data storage.
+This example demonstrates the Azure vote application with Azure Redis using the Kubernetes Open Service Broker for Azure (OSBA).
 ## Installing the Chart

 Add the Azure Samples chart repository.